TaraRhoseyn/kicks_ecomm_store/README.md

 ![Feature 13](https://github.com/TaraRhoseyn/CI_MS4_Kicks/blob/main/docs/features/feature_13.png)

+User stories covered by this feature: 39, 40, 41

 **Feature 14: Admin**

 Superusers can go to the /admin/ url and log into the Django admin dashboard where they have full CRUD functionality across the website with all database models.

 ![Feature 14](https://github.com/TaraRhoseyn/CI_MS4_Kicks/blob/main/docs/features/feature_14.png)

+User stories covered by this feature: 39-55

 **Feature 15: Filter products by price**